DAI-Lab-HERALD/General-Framework/Framework/Data_sets/Waymo/README.md

 There, one has to download the three folder named *training/*, *validation/*, and *testing/*.

-Those downloads then need then need do be extracted into the *Waymo/data/* folder, where they need to be rearranged to bild the following structure:
+Those downloads then need then need do be extracted into the *Waymo/data/* folder, where they need to be rearranged to build the following structure:
 ```
 └── ../Waymo/data
     ├── training/